PhpFox-code/mvc-php/README.md

 mvc-php
 =======

-This is a skeleton for php aplication in MVC pattern created by mi.
+This is a skeleton for php aplication in MVC pattern created by me.